xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-28-starfest-at-the-tote.md

   </a>
 </div>

 mycriesfallondeafears, an emocore band from Eora, closed the festival with a 30-minute set from around 10:40pm.
-I was excited to watch them play all afternoon and evening, having seen them before once in late 2024 when they played with my band 'gatecrash' at d'shut.
-Since this day, I have often cited them as the best live band I have ever seen.
+I was excited to watch them play all afternoon and evening, having seen them once in late 2024 when they played with my band 'gatecrash' at d'shut.
+Since this day, I have often cited them as the best live band I have ever seen, and their 2025 self-titled album as one of my favourite screamo records.
+With this in mind, mycries' set at Starfest did not disappoint.
 <br><br>
-mycriesfallondeafears
+From the minute they started playing, the pit burst into chaotic life.
+The band's stage presence was also so crazy, energy and slight eccentricity that paired well with the guitarist's black Flying V with a glow-in-the-dark lead.
+As they played perhaps my favourite song of all time, 'Kick His Teeth Thru', I moshed and watched in near disbelief; a near transcendental experience.
+During this song, Asher got on the stage and sung along for them.

 <div class="gallery">
    <a href="/images/10mycries1.jpg">